 San Diego, CA – If your child complains about a toothache, do you know the best ways to help him deal with the pain until you can get in to see your dentist?

-The first thing Dr. Surillo recommends parents do is mix up a saltwater solution for the child to swish in her mouth.
+The first thing Dr. Santiago Surillo recommends parents do is to mix up a saltwater solution for the child to swish in her mouth.
 This can help reduce and relieve any inflammation that may be present.
-Simply mix a teaspoon of salt water with some warm water, then have your child swish it around in the mouth before spitting out.
+Simply mix a teaspoon of salt water with some warm water, then have your child swish it around in the mouth before spitting it out.

 Essential oils are all the rage now, with many promising cures for a host of ailments.
 Clove oil is actually an excellent resource for parents to keep on hand.
 The oil works as both an analgesic to help lessen pain and has antibacterial properties.
 Use a cotton swab to dab a small amount of oil on the affected area.